M66B/NetGuard/PLAY.md

 &bull; Material design

 There is no other no-root firewall offering all these features.
-Most other firewall solutions will use extra battery and reduce the overall network speed.
+Most other firewall solutions are closed source, will use extra battery and will reduce the overall network speed.

 Most of these features are the result of sending selected traffic to a VPN sinkhole, instead of filtering all internet traffic.
 This means that advanced features, like address-based filtering (needed for hosts blocking), traffic logging, and on-demand configuration, are not possible.